 Depending on availability, you could find a flight for as low as 5,000 SkyMiles on specific flights.
 You’ll want to check Delta’s pricing before booking your flight, as the cost of redemption for SkyMiles can change closer to the departure date.

-27. Snag crazy cheap flight to Europe with Etihad Airways.
+27. Snag a crazy cheap flight to Europe with Etihad Airways.

 28. Travel with an infant on Etihad.